 The General Data Protection Regulations (GDPR) became enforceable at the end of last month in all European Union Member States.
 Many areas of confusion surround this complex legislation, chief among those is the area of GDPR Recitals.

-Along with Articles of GDPR, Recitals assist organizations in being compliant with the regulations.
+Along with the Articles of GDPR, Recitals assist organizations in being compliant with the regulations.
 Recitals add a layer of understanding.
 Like an appendix, the Recitals add information.
 They support and supplement the Articles.
 Recitals allow readers to understand Articles more completely.
 In the legal sense, recitals are utilized in the EU Court of Justice.
 Recitals establish what the regulations mean in the context of a specific case.
-Recitals are employed to justify or reference judgements.
+Recitals are employed to justify or reference judgments.

 The Recitals provide a mixture of additional information and supporting context, supplementing the Articles.
 In essence the recitals of the GDPR make it easier for the general public and businesses to relate to the regulations.
 Recitals provide valuable additional information to companies about how their enterprise might more easily and more effectively comply with GDPR.

 For example: GDPR, Article 25 relates to how personal data files might be protected by design and default.
 It deals with processing data and how businesses might use such technological security measures as pseudonymisation and data minimization.

 For most senior administration, these terms might as well be written in a foreign language.
 However, with the addition of Recitals 78 and 83, further clarification is provided.
 Recital 78 states that for compliance to occur, internal policies must be put in place by a company.
 These internal policies might include: